Welcome to the webinar page of UL Xplorlabs!

 Join Dr. Dan Madrzykowski to take a deeper look at fire investigation through the science of fire dynamics and ventilation.
 Learn how investigators build their claims supported by evidence to explain how and where a fire starts.
 Then, learn how students mirror this process through the Fire Forensics module.
 Travis Koupal will discuss how he implemented Xplorlabs Fire Forensics through distance-learning with his middle school students.

-– august 4 Program: Registration & Speakers –
+– august 4 Program: Recording & Speakers –

 Dr. Amy Gilbert will lead participants through the interactive investigations that are part of UL Xplorlabs: Fire Forensics.
 Practice building evidence-based explanations for real burn scenarios, even as part of a distance learning environment.